 This week focused on developing and improving User Interfaces (UIs) for microcontroller-based systems.
-I worked on two different fronts:
+I worked on three different fronts:

 During this week we explored different tools that allow microcontrollers to communicate with user-friendly interfaces.
 The idea was to design a graphical interface that could control or receive data from a board, adding a human touch to our devices.
 Here are some of the tools we evaluated: